UAHS: Olean, Bradford hospitals won't be taking in NYC-area patients

 At Bradford Regional, the fourth floor will be reopened, allowing the hospital to accommodate additional patients as well.

-"While no formal request was submitted by Pennsylvania, we decided to be proactive and plan for additional surge at BRMC as well," Upper Allegany said in a press update.
+“While no formal request was submitted by Pennsylvania, we decided to be proactive and plan for additional surge at BRMC as well,” Upper Allegheny said in a press update.

 On Friday there was negative reaction in the Olean and Bradford communities over the possibility of COVID-19 patients from outside the region being sent to the hospitals here.